 Some simple formatting can make your blog into a neat readable article, instead of a jumbled mass of block text.
 Readers typically scan down the page so it is important to make your page as easy to read as possible.

 Most sites are accessed by mobile devices, around 80% of them so it’s important to optimize for the cell phone or mobile user.
-Breaking text in to short paragraphs helps with the readability.
+Breaking the text into short paragraphs helps with the readability.

 Blog Headings and subheading creation